Psychiatrists in Chesterfield, VA

 Waitlist for new clients

-Dr. Jemina "Jai" Liverman is the founder and CEO of Saving & Changing Lives, LLC which was established in 2018.
+Dr. Jemina "Jai" Liverman is the founder and CEO of Saving & Changing Lives, PLLC which was established in 2018.
 Her ideal client would be someone who is seeking mental health support and is open to exploring and addressing their psychological and emotional well-being.
 They may be facing a range of issues, including: mood disorders, trauma and PTSD, addiction and substance abuse, relationship and interpersonal difficulties.
 Their needs revolve around comprehensive psychiatric evaluation, diagnosis, and treatment planning.

-Dr. Jemina "Jai" Liverman is the founder and CEO of Saving & Changing Lives, LLC which was established in 2018.
+Dr. Jemina "Jai" Liverman is the founder and CEO of Saving & Changing Lives, PLLC which was established in 2018.
 Her ideal client would be someone who is seeking mental health support and is open to exploring and addressing their psychological and emotional well-being.
 They may be facing a range of issues, including: mood disorders, trauma and PTSD, addiction and substance abuse, relationship and interpersonal difficulties.
 Their needs revolve around comprehensive psychiatric evaluation, diagnosis, and treatment planning.

 3/29/22- CURRENTLY NOT ACCEPTING NEW PATIENTS.
 Dr. Saiyed works to make a plan to help control the symptoms of the patient and improve the functional capacity of the patient.
 Her main goal is to improve each patient's quality of life by providing them with the tools they need to retain emotional and mental stability.